7 beauty spots along the Puerto Montt to Puerto Natales ferry route

 Can you imagine cruising the Patagonian fjords between Puerto Montt and Puerto Natales in a ferry for 4 days and 3 nights?
 There are no two ways about it… you have to experience this unforgettable trip.

-To give you an idea of what it’s like to glide through the channels of southern Chile and soak in its spectacular scenery, we spoke to Nelson Thollander Dolhabaratz, captain of the Evangelistas ferry, who’s in charge of Navimag’s Patagonian Fjords Route, who shared with us his impressions on the natural wonders that you’ll find along the way.
+To give you an idea of what it’s like to glide through the channels of southern Chile and soak in its spectacular scenery, we spoke to Captain Nelson Thollander Dolhabaratz, who’s in charge of Navimag’s Patagonian Fjords Route, who shared with us his impressions on the natural wonders that you’ll find along the way.

 Captain Thollander knows Navimag’s Patagonian Fjords Route like the back of his hand.
-He’s been in charge of the Puerto Montt and Puerto Natales route for the last 5 years and has years of experience crossing the Patagonian straits, which are full of stories and ancient legends.
+He’s overseen the Puerto Montt and Puerto Natales route for the last 5 years and has years of experience crossing the Patagonian straits, which are full of stories and ancient legends.
 What he loves most about his work is navigating the channels, which are calmer than the open sea, but still thrilling.

 So take note of what this old "sea dog" has to say about the beauty spots on this Navimag route.
 You’ll be continually reaching for your camera and just blown away by the excellent views.